poshaughnessy/web-payments-londonjs-2017/src/index.md

 if (window.PaymentRequest) {
   // We're good to go...
 } else {
   // Alas!
-Use your legacy checkout form...
+Use your traditional checkout form...
 }
 ```